understanding-ml/COLA/README.rst

 Part2: Initilize the model interface

--COLA can accept two kinds of model: sklearn model and pytorch model.
+(1)COLA can accept two kinds of model: sklearn model and pytorch model.

--For the GermanCredit dataset, we provide a pre-trained model(lgbm_GermanCredit.pkl).
+(2)For the GermanCredit dataset, we provide a pre-trained model(lgbm_GermanCredit.pkl).

 .. code:: python